Do I need contents insurance as a student?

 As always with the traditional insurance industry, it may feel a little confusing when you first start looking at policies.
 Ultimately you want to find a policy that suits your personal circumstances the most.

-We've outlined some common questions we receive about student contents insurance and some types of insurance you may want to keep an eye out for.
+We've outlined some common questions we receive about contents insurance specifically for student and some types of insurance you may want to keep an eye out for.

 Are accidents covered for students?